 No Homo

-The model, Bud Counts, was photographed by Bob Mizer for Athletic Model Guild.
+The model, Bud Counts, was photographed by Bob Mizer for the Athletic Model Guild.